quanvuong/deep_learning_tips_and_tricks/README.md

 **Memory Profiling**

-If you suspect your script is leaking memory, use [memory_profiler](https://github.com/fabianp/memory_profiler)
+If you suspect your script is leaking memory, use [memory_profiler](https://github.com/fabianp/memory_profiler).

+To install memory_profiler, do:

+`pip install line_profiler`

+To check if your script is leaking memory, do:

+`mprof run script_to_profile.py`

+This command runs your script and records memory usage into a file.
+To view the memory usage, do:

+`mprof plot`

+This command shows memory usage over time.
+In this [example](https://i.imgur.com/5TuHdct.png), we can see that memory usage increases linearly with time, which indicates memory leak.